LedgerSync/rails_app/README.md

 As a "provider" of this application to your users, you have the following capabilities:

-1. Create and manage accounts.
+1. Create and manage organizations.
-2. Create, manage, and associate users to accounts.
+2. Create, manage, and associate users to organizations.
 3. Authenticate users to the application.
 4. Sync data

 # Supported Ledgers

 This application is designed to require minimal modifications with updates to the library.
 When a new ledger is added, this application will need to be updated to support connecting to the new ledger.
-Please see the [Ledger Sync App Lib](https://www.github.com/Modern-Treasury/account-connector-lib) for the ledger-specific support, as one ledger may support syncing an object (e.g. Invoice) while another may not.
+Please see the [Ledger Sync App Lib](https://www.github.com/Modern-Treasury/organization-connector-lib) for the ledger-specific support, as one ledger may support syncing an object (e.g. Invoice) while another may not.

 #3 QuickBooks Online